 The twist came when I slept in the mother of all godawful beds in Kefalonia and well and truly did my back in.
 So it put paid to any ideas I had of doing ‘bubble football’ on the last day.
-So with that I took it as fate and started to look through my insta saves for Barcelona (tell me I’m not the only one that does this!?) for places I’ve wanted to visit whilst there.
-I settled on the Palau de la Musica Catalana and set off on a solo explore.
-I wanted to go see Casa Batllo and Casa Mila again too and maybe catch some white anchovies (my fave tapas) as the pre planned meals on our trip had failed me in that department.
+So with that I took it as fate and started to look through my insta saves for Barcelona (tell me I’m not the only one that does this!?) and started planning a route to some of the places I’ve wanted to visit whilst there.
+The Palau de la Musica Catalana was my first must do but I wanted to go see Casa Batllo and Casa Mila again too and maybe catch some white anchovies (my fave tapas) as the pre planned meals on our trip had failed me in that department.

 So I wandered the streets, popping into places as I went along and snapping views as I went.
 I found a smaller food market to the eve popular La Boqueria Mercat, and picked up a juicy peach and ate it sitting on some old concrete steps.
 It was truly blissful.
 However I had stuffed up, all this wandering meant when I finally finished my tapas and got to the Palau it was 3.04.
 I queued for what seemed like and age but was in fact 5 mins to then be told the self guided tour entry stopped at 3pm.
 Yes, really.
 And that the English guided tour departed at 3pm too.
 With steak and strip (NOT to be confused with strip steak ) planned in at 7pm with two twenty min taxi rides within that plus 6 girls sharing a shower to get ready I couldn’t wait for the next tour at 4pm (which was also a more expensive extended one with a mini concert- what was the luck in that!?) so the only way to see inside was to take the Catalan speaking tour.